Things We Didn't Think Could Happen in America - 3.22

 Of course you don't.

-When you talk to people that they always say, you know, you you have an act you're talking about.
+When you talk to people, they always say, you know, you have an accident.

 When I talk to people, they say, I love your conversation.